By David Miller, UA Media Relations

 “I’m in a unique position – founder and director and studying to be a social worker,” Kilpatrick said.
 “I get a big picture view but also the lens of a social worker.
 In these early stages, that’s what we do best: connect people with resources.
 All the while, as the executive director, the long-term goal is to use my clinical experience to run the facility.”

 Kilpatrick said he chose UA’s program because of the local labs and the relationships and connections he could form within his cohort.
-Kilpatrick was familiar with his faculty adviser, Dr. David L. Albright, Hill Crest Foundation Endowed Chair in Mental Health and associate professor in UA’s School of Social Work, before enrolling at UA.
+Kilpatrick was familiar with his faculty adviser, Dr. David L. Albright, Hill Crest Foundation Endowed Chair in Mental Health and professor in UA’s School of Social Work, before enrolling at UA.
 The two share military advocacy and health care connections on the Gulf Coast, which allows them to share ideas and experiences to serve veterans in the state, particularly in how social workers fit within the health care delivery system.

 Albright said Kilpatrick’s degree pursuit is vital to combining evidenced-based care practices with his 30-plus years of experience on the logistical and operational side of healthcare, and the “social worker-like” support he’s provided to fellow veterans in that span.